Foreign students in Ukraine excluded from EU refugee law

 But almost everyone else, like short-stay foreign students from Africa in Ukraine, are not covered and would instead be accommodated and fed in the EU before being repatriated to their home countries.

-The exception has roused complaints from activists and advocacy groups like Human Rights Watch who say everyone should be given equal rights and protection.
+The exception has roused complaints from activists and advocacy groups who say everyone should be given equal rights and protection.

 The International Organization for Migration (IOM), a Geneva-based UN body, said on Thursday it had received reports concerning dozens of nationalities facing discrimination while attempting to flee Ukraine.